Ivan3864/Ghanian-calculator/README.md

 To put the application to work you fill the forms and get your akan name.

 # Troubleshooting
-If having issues when accessing this website click s
+If having issues when accessing this website click https://ivan3864.github.io/Ghanian-calculator/

 # License
 Licensed under the  [MIT license](LICENSE).